rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 ```

 ## Accessing Deployed Applications (DPGs)
 Add the following entries to your hosts file on the laptop/desktop system where your web browser is running where <VM-IP> (without the angle brackets) is the IP of the server or VM where Mifos Gazelle has been deployed.
-If your browser is running on Linux or MacOS then all hosts entries go on one line , if your browser is running on Windows then you need a seperate line for each entry.
+If your browser is running on Linux or MacOS then all hosts entries go on one line , if your browser is running on Windows then you need a separate line for each entry.

 Once you have added the hosts below for the DPGs you can access consoles with
 - MifosX : http://mifos.mifos.gazelle.test